rizinorg/cutter.re/docs/_sources/building.rst.txt

 Cutter binary release options, not needed for most users and might not work easily outside CI environment:

 * ``CUTTER_ENABLE_CRASH_REPORTS`` is used to compile Cutter with crash handling system enabled (Breakpad).
 * ``CUTTER_ENABLE_DEPENDENCY_DOWNLOADS`` Enable downloading of dependencies.
-Setting to OFF doesn't affect any downloads done by r2 build.
+Setting to OFF doesn't affect any downloads done by Rizin build.
 This option is used for preparing Cutter binary release packges.
 Turned off by default.
 * ``CUTTER_PACKAGE_DEPENDENCIES`` During install step include the third party dependencies.
 This option is used for preparing Cutter binary release packges.